AymanRbati/Terminator-ZshConfig/README.md

 mkdir -p ~/.config/terminator
 cp terminator ~/.config/terminator/config
 ```
+Then go to "Terminator's settings > Profiles > default > colors > Background" and set the color to #152e41

 To use this this Zsh configuration, install zsh first : <br>
 ```sudo apt install zsh ```